 Managing prices under an ETS

-As above the table shows, floor prices are part of the design of a number of schemes.
 An effective floor price can easily be introduced into an ETS by setting a reserve price in allowance auctions.
 This automatically leads to a reduced quantity of allowances being made available in the market if the price is below the reserve, because some allowances remain unsold, and there is thus a greater reduction in emissions compared with the original cap in the event of excess supply.
 Unsold allowances are typically held in a reserve for release in future.
-(A further design choice then needs to be made as to whether any unsold allowances are permanently removed after a time, for example at the end of each phase of the scheme.)
-The reserve price is not an absolute floor, in that the price in the market can dip below it for a while, but if they remain there the reduction in supply from unsold allowances at auction is likely quickly to restore the price assuming that a significant proportion of allowances are auctioned, as they are in each of the schemes with reserve prices.
+(A further design choice then needs to be made as to whether any unsold allowances are permanently removed, for example immediately or at the end of each phase of the scheme.)
+The reserve price is not an absolute floor, in that the price in the market can dip below it for a while, but if they remain there the reduction in supply from unsold allowances at auction is likely quickly to restore the price, assuming that a significant proportion of allowances are auctioned, as they are in each of the schemes with reserve prices.

 An alternative approach to implementing a price floor is a tax that in effect tops up the carbon price when it’s below the floor.
-This may be done by adding the difference between the floor and allowances prices, as is done in the UK under the carbon price support mechanisms, and was envisaged for international offsets under the Australian scheme, though not implemented – see below for further details on this.
+This may be done by adding the difference between the floor and allowances prices.
+This was the original intention of the UK’s carbon price support mechanisms, although this has now become a (very effective) fixed price simply added to the EUETS price.
+A top-up mechanism was also envisaged for international offsets under the Australian scheme, though not implemented.

 A price floor can create greater certainty for investors in low carbon technology, and greater stability for the scheme itself.
 Floor prices can also make for more stable government revenue, and for this reason alone they are likely to attract continuing attention from governments.
-However there is a risk with a reserve price allowances will be unsold, and so reduce revenue, as has happened in California.
-In this respect the use of a tax mechanism may enable more robust revenue streams.
+However there is a risk with a reserve price that allowances will be unsold, and so reduce revenue.

 Such provisions could be extended to create a stepped floor by setting different reserve prices for different tranches of allowances.
 This would in effect offer a supply schedule into the market, representing different prices and quantities of abatement.
-Indeed something like this already exists in the California scheme for the price containment reserve, which seeks to limit the price of allowances, where successive additional tranches of allowances are available at prices of $40/tCO2, $45/tCO2 and $50/tCO2, which like the floor price are indexed to increase over time.
+Indeed something like this already exists in the California scheme where the effect of the price floor is supplemented by a price containment reserve, which seeks to limit the price of allowances.
+Successive additional tranches of allowances available at prices of $40/tCO2, $45/tCO2 and $50/tCO2, which like the floor price are indexed to increase over time.

 Reserve prices resemble similar features in many types of auctions for different sorts of products, whether they are there to prevent your favourite Rembrandt selling for a few pounds, or your latest e-bay offering selling for a few pence.